Extending your permit if you are a long-term resident of the EU

 If you have not returned to Sweden after two years the Migration Agency may withdraw your residence permit.
 The residence permit can also be withdrawn if you gave a false identity when you applied for the residence permit, or if you knowingly lied or failed to mention something that was significant for your residence permit.

 How your family should apply

 If you have family who live with you in Sweden, who also need to extend their permits, each family member will need to submit their own application.
-They fill in the form Application for residence permit for persons who are long-term residents in another Member State and their family members, number 137011, and send this or hand it in to one of the Swedish Migration Agency's permit units.
+They fill in the form Application for a residence permit for persons who have long-term resident status in another EU state and their family members, 137011, and send this or hand it in to one of the Swedish Migration Agency's permit units.

 Your family should enclose

 - copies of the pages in their passports which show their personal information, photograph, signature, passport number, passport issuing country, the period of the passport's validity and whether they have permission to live in countries other than their country of origin.

 Your family should visit the Swedish Migration Agency to be photographed and fingerprinted for their residence permit cards as soon as possible.
 They need to do this, even if they have previously had residence permit cards.
 This is because the Swedish Migration Agency does not save photographs or fingerprints.

 If the Swedish Migration Agency refuses your application

 If you are not granted a residence permit, you may appeal the decision within three weeks of the day you received it.